-The term 'Debt Ratio' is explained in detail and with examples in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Debt Ratio' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Debt Ratio refers to a highly favored financial ratio.
 This one measures the consumer or company’s debt leverage.
 This ratio is best explained as the ratio for all of the longer-term and shorter-term debt divided by all assets of the individual or enterprise.
 It is then expressed out in percentage or decimal format.
 Another way of stating it is the proportion of a firm’s assets financed by outright debt.
 The debt ratio is sometimes called the debt to assets ratio as well.